 There are plenty of reasons for going green.
 Some of us do it to be healthier.
 Some of us want to save energy and money.
 Then there are many of us who just want to be good to the Earth!
-This Friday, April 22nd, we celebrate Earth Day; so if you’re thinking about going green now is your chance to start.
-There are plenty of little, and big, steps you can take to start the process.
-So, in honor of Earth Day 2017, we wanted to know which of these steps might require a little extra cyber security!
+Here are a few steps you can take which might require a little extra cyber security!

-With new technologies come new ways cyber criminals can our devices against us.
-But going green doesn’t have to mean that you are in more danger of cyber attacks.
-In some ways you may end up more protected!
+With new technologies come new ways cybercriminals can use our devices against us.
+But going green doesn’t have to mean that you will be in more danger of cyber-attacks.
+In some ways, you may end up more protected!

 Even if you step away from your desk to get a drink from the water cooler or visit the break room for a snack, be sure to lock your computer so that no one can access your information!
 When you’re going to be away from your computer for more than an hour, make it a habit to shut it off completely.
 Now you have just saved energy and you know that no one else will be able to get into your account.